adriens/dev-to-slideshow/README.md

  - Clone the repository

+ - Make sure you have the latest version of Node.js (if not, you can download it on https://nodejs.org/en/download)

  - Open with text editor (recommended : Vscode)

  - Open a new terminal in the root folder